Pylons/sdexternaledit/docs/index.rst

 always start with the line ``application:zopeedit``.

-How your operating system actually invokes the client portion of external editor is OS-dependent, but all OS implementations make use of either the ``application/x-zope-edit`` content type or the fact that the file starts with the line ``application:zopeedit`` to detect that the zope editor client should be started when the file is downloaded.
+How your operating system actually invokes the client portion of external editor is browser-dependent as well as OS-dependent, but all OS implementations make use of either the ``application/x-zope-edit`` content type or the fact that the file starts with the line ``application:zopeedit`` or the fact that the downloaded file is suffixed with a ``.zem`` extension to detect that the zope editor client should be started when the file is downloaded.

 Ubuntu 12.04 Client Installation Directions
 -------------------------------------------